DakotaLMartinez/intro-to-rails-05-26/README.md

 Rails -> `gem 'pry-rails'` -> `binding.pry`
 Rails also has the web-console, which is an in browser version of pry that works if you hit a server error while running the `rails server`

+#### Routing
+We can go to `localhost:3000/rails/info` to see all of the routes our Rails app knows how to respond to and this will include the path helpers (methods that return a url) we can use in our views within forms and links.

 #### Generators
 `rails new name_of_app` -> Creates the folder/file structure and runs bundle install and initializes a git repository `rails generate model` -> creates a model/migration/spec